EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 Despite the rhetoric of bold reform and downsizing, critics fear that many senior staff not formally reappointed may still be quietly retained within WHO’s financial system — undermining the promise of a leaner, more accountable leadership.

-According to reports from staff with access to WHO’s Global Management System (GSM), the Canadian physician Bruce Aylward, a long-time senior advisor to the Secretary-General, for instance, may remain on WHO payroll as a D2-level official until his retirement in 2027, even after being left out of the new leadership team.
+According to reports from staff with access to WHO’s Global Management System (GSM), the Canadian physician Bruce Aylward, formerly Assistant Director General for Universal Health Coverage and Life Course, so far remains listed on the WHO payroll records as a D2-level official until his retirement in 2027 – even after being left out of the new six-member WHO senior leadership team, announced by Tedros in May.

-Similarly, Santino Severoni, former director of health and migration, continues as a D1 director until 2029, despite the fact that he has not been named to any department so far.
+Similarly, Santino Severoni, former director of Health and Migration, reportedly continues to be listed in WHO’s GSM records as a D1 director until 2029, despite the fact that he has not been named to any department so far.

 These arrangements raise difficult questions about whether WHO is truly cutting fat or simply relocating it.